Here’s a review of forthcoming single Hard Science on God Is In The TV’s site.

 Read the article, listen to the tracks when they’re released at the end of this very month, and see if you agree.
 (In fact, Hard Science can be heard on the Bandcamp player at the top of this page.
 If you like, you can watch the video, too.)

 an explosive conclusion

-The final part of this unearthly film’s hosted exclusively by God Is In The TV, and brings the story to a cosmic climax – with fatal (and messy) consequences for some…
+The final part of this story’s hosted exclusively by God Is In The TV, and brings the story to a cosmic climax – with messy consequences for some…

 As before, it’ll be on Youtube in a while – but go to GIITTV first because it’s stuffed with music insight and dissent.

 The Golem knows the way

 Here’s part 2 of The UnExplorers, hosted by God Is In The TV.
 For anyone who came in late, it’s a film of a short story; sadly, there’s no sex or violence, as that’s quite tricky when you’re alone in front of a camera (well, a bit).

 Speaking of movies and that, I’m doing a screen test in 4 days’ time for the lead role in the film I randomly auditioned for a while ago (see below) – obviously I’ll write about it afterward, however great or humiliating it turns out.

 In the run-up to the album release, a series of short films I made are being hosted by God Is In The TV zine.

 Here’s the first one: